nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 They have a internal type *String*, which is not directly referenceable by the user.
 The *String* type supports strings of arbitrary length.

 # Functions
-Functions have a name, argument types and a return type.
-Functions can be You can call a function like:
+Functions have a `function_name`, argument types and a `return_type`.
+A function call is an expression of type `return_type` which looks like:
 ```
 function_name(arg_0, arg_1, ..., arg_x)
 ```

-where `function_name` is the name of the function, and `arg_x` are the argument expressions at index `x`.
+where `arg_x` are the argument expressions at index `x`.
 Argument expressions will be evaluated once, in order from lowest index to highest index.

-Once the function is done executing, a value of its return type will be pushed to the
+There are several types of functions: commands, macros, casts and constructors.
 ## Commands
+Any command in a component instance defined in FPP is callable in Fpy.
+The `function_name` of a command is its fully-qualified name, and the argument types are the same as those defined in FPP.
+The `return_type` of every command is `Fw.CmdResponse`.

+When a command is called, its opcode and arguments are immediately sent to the command dispatcher, and the sequence pauses execution until the command returns a response.
+That response becomes the value of the command call expression.

 # Type conversion